 The net result of those activities is reconciled to the cash balance reported at the end of the period.
-Total cash and cash equivalents at June 30, 2022 increased by \$1.9 million as compared to the previous fiscal year.
-There were significant capital asset additions and payments to vendors related primarily to Healthplanfinder system enhancement.
-The net increase in cash was primarily due to increase in appropriation for the current biennium.
+Total cash and cash equivalents at June 30, 2023 increased by \$9.9 million as compared to the previous fiscal year.
+There were significant capital asset additions and payments to vendors related to Healthplanfinder system enhancement.
+The net increase in cash was primarily due to increase in appropriation for the current biennium that includes funding for Cascade Care Savings subsidy payments to carriers.